tianyanggu/tianyanggu.github.io/src/pages/2016-07-30-blank-space-games/index.md

 ![](/static/BlankSpaceGames.jpg)

-Blank Space Games is a small mobile game development studio formed from a group of UBC students.
+Blank Space Games is a small mobile game development studio formed by a group of UBC students.
-All of the games have been deployed to the Google Play Store.
+All of the studio's games have been deployed to the Google Play Store.

 [Orange Cube](https://play.google.com/store/apps/details?id=ca.BlankSpace.OrangeCube) is a runner game, where you tap to change directions and try to keep on the ever changing pathway.
 Turning perfectly increases your cube's size and awards bonus points.